 Book Review By: Shumaila Ghazal

-She is an Under-graduate student of International Relations at International Islamic University, Islamabad.
+She is a student of International Relations at International Islamic University, Islamabad.